Reading at Hursthead Infant School

-When the class teacher feels your child is ready, they will send home a colour banded book for you to share with them at home.
-It is important that you enjoy the book together - discuss the book with your child, asking questions as you go, as well as listening to them read.
+When the Reception Class teacher feels your child is ready, they will send home a colour banded book for you to share with them at home.
+It is important that you enjoy the book together – discuss the book with your child, asking questions as you go, as well as listening to them read.
 Please record any comments in their reading diary.
 The school will hear your child read each week and keep individual reading records for your child.
 The books will be changed when appropriate.
 It is important to remember that every child is an individual and will progress through the colour bands at different rates.
 If any child experiences difficulties this will be discussed with parents and future strategies planned to support progress using additional resources available in school.

 Teaching and Use of Phonics

 At Hursthead Infant School we have a systematic approach to teaching phonics for reading and spelling.
 Phonics is about how we break up and blend some sounds in order to read and spell; for example c-a-t, blended together reads cat, or th-i-n, blended together reads thin.
-The use of phonics goes alongside looking at whole quality texts which promote the enjoyment of reading.
+The teaching of the phonics code is enhanced by looking at whole quality texts which promote the enjoyment of reading.

 A Word of Warning